AdobeDocs/commerce-merchant-services.en/help/payment-services/connect.md

 [!DNL Payment Services] is powered by Commerce Services and deployed as SaaS (software as a service).
 You connect your Commerce instance using an API key and a private key, and specify the data space in the configuration.
 You set up this connection only once.

-See [Commerce Services Connector](https://docs.magento.com/user-guide/system/saas.html) for detailed information about this service.
+See [Commerce Services Connector](https://docs.magento.com/user-guide/system/saas.html){target="_blank"} in the core user guide for detailed information about this service.

 ## Obtain API credentials